AlysshaLewin/AlysshaLewin/README.md

  -->

 <p align="center">
 Hey I'm Alyssha, a Full-Stack Software Engineer from Austin, TX.
 I'm a former Security Officer turned Software Engineer dedicated to working in the tech industry and motivated by the power of technology as a tool for positive change.
+Skilled in solving problems with HTML, CSS, JavaScript, React, SQL, Node, MongoDB, and Express.
 </p>

 <!--